Zaidtech/Machine-Learning---Octave/Linear-Regression/ex1/Making_Repository_guide.md

 ### Versioning an existing project with a new git repository
 Assuming you already have a project directory and you would like to create a repo within it:

-* First cd into root project directory
+* First cd into root project directory.
 * execute **git init**
 This will as mentioned above create same **.git** subdirectory but scoped to that project dir.